Zumwalt-class destroyer: Advanced Gun System

 The Advanced Gun System is a 155 mm naval gun, two of which are installed in each ship.
 This system consists of an advanced 155 mm gun and its Long Range Land Attack Projectile (LRLAP).
 This projectile is a rocket with a warhead fired from the AGS gun; the warhead has an 11 kg / 24 lb bursting charge and has a circular error probable of 50 meters.
 This weapon system has a range of 83 nmi.
 The fully automated storage system has room for up to 750 rounds.
 The barrel is water-cooled to prevent overheating and allows a rate of fire of 10 rounds per minute per gun.
 Using a Multiple Rounds Simultaneous Impact (MRSI) firing tactic, the combined firepower from a pair of turrets gives each Zumwalt-class destroyer initial strike firepower equivalent to 12 conventional M198 field guns.
 The Zumwalts use ballast tanks to lower themselves into the water for a reduced profile in combat.
 In November 2016, the Navy moved to cancel procurement of the LRLAP, citing per-shell cost increases to $800,000–$1 million resulting from trimming of total ship numbers of the class.
 Since the AGS was tailor-made to use the LRLAP, it was unable to fulfill the naval gunfire support role it was designed for.

 Lyndon B. Johnson, the last Zumwalt, was being considered for the installation of a railgun in place of one of the 155 mm naval guns after the ship was built.
 This would be feasible because the installed Rolls-Royce turbine generators are capable of producing 78 MW, enough for the electrically powered weapon.
 In 2021, U.S. Navy funding for railgun development ceased with no plans to continue the project.
-The guns will be removed and replaced with hypersonic missiles starting in 2023.
+Both guns on all three ships were scheduled to be removed and replaced with hypersonic missiles starting in 2023.

 Advanced Payload Module

 In March 2021, the Navy solicited information from the industry on how to reconfigure the Zumwalt-class ships to host Long-Range Hypersonic Weapons (LRHW).
 Since they would be too large to fit in the VLS tubes, it has been suggested that the two AGS, having no use since the cancellation of their ammunition, could be replaced with three-pack advanced payload modules to fulfill a conventional prompt strike deterrence role.
 The Navy will request FY 2022 funding to replace the 155 mm AGS turrets with Advanced Payload Modules for the Conventional Prompt Strike (CPS) hypersonic missile.
-The conversion would be part of the DDG 1000 Dry-Docking Selected Restricted Availability (DSRA) beginning FY 2024.
+The conversion would be part of the DDG-1000 Dry-Docking Selected Restricted Availability (DSRA) beginning FY 2024.
 The LRHW is also slated for Block V Virginia-class attack submarines (SSN).
 The larger tubes for the VLS will be based upon the Virginia Payload Module (VPM) used in the Virginia SSNs.
 The first Zumwalt-class destroyer will be ready to test the CPS in 2025.
+In mid-August 2023 the lead vessel arrived at Pascagoula to have the AGS replaced by the LRHW tubes and the integration of the new weapons system.